Toni-SM/skrl/docs/source/index.rst

 Models
 ^^^^^^

-Definition of helper classes for the construction of approximation functions using artificial neural networks.
+Definition of helper classes for the construction of function approximators using artificial neural networks.
 This library does not provide predefined policies but helper classes to create discrete and continuous (stochastic or deterministic) policies in which the user only has to define the artificial neural networks.
-All models inherit from one and only one :doc:`base class <modules/skrl.models.base_class>` that defines a uniform interface and provides for common functionalities
+All models inherit from one :doc:`base class <modules/skrl.models.base_class>` that defines a uniform interface and provides for common functionalities

 * :doc:`Categorical model <modules/skrl.models.categorical>` (discrete domain)
 * :doc:`Gaussian model <modules/skrl.models.gaussian>` (continuous domain)